selwynpolit/d9book/book/blocks.md

 ### The routing.yml file

-Then in `docroot/modules/custom/quick_pivot/quick_pivot.routing.yml` we specify the route where we invoke the form.
+Then, in `docroot/modules/custom/quick_pivot/quick_pivot.routing.yml` we specify the route where we invoke the form.

 Besides the `quick_pivot.info.yml` (module info) file, that should be all you need to make the config for the block.